+The Local Government Act 1995 establishes the required process to transfer the bus from the City to the WRRA other than public auction or public tender.
 The process to replace the bus will involve the City selling the existing bus, purchasing the new vehicle (including the fitting of seatbelts for community safety) and advertise to the public its intension to sell the new bus to the WRRA at a price equal to the vehicle change over cost.

-- 1 In accordance with Section 3.58(3) of the Local Government Act 1995 AGREES to give local public notice of the proposed disposition of the community bus to the Whitfords Ratepayers and Recreation Association Inc. for the amount of \$63,145; - 2 NOTES that the procedure to be followed in (1) above invites submissions for a period of two (2) weeks following the placement of the local notice; - 3 REQUESTS a further report to be presented to Council to give consideration: - (a) to any submission received following the Local Public Notice period as required by Section 3.58(3) of the Local Government Act 1995, prior to giving final consideration to disposing of the community bus; - (b) in the event of Council agreeing to dispose of the community bus in 3 (a) above, the necessary terms of agreement for the continuation of the community bus service.
+- 1 In accordance with Section 3.58(3) of the Local Government Act 1995 AGREES to give local public notice of the proposed disposition of the community bus to the Whitfords Ratepayers and Recreation Association Inc.; - 2 NOTES that the procedure to be followed in (1) above invites submissions for a period of two (2) weeks following the placement of the local notice; - 3 REQUESTS a further report to be presented to Council to give consideration: - (a) to any submission received following the Local Public Notice period as required by Section 3.58(3) of the Local Government Act 1995, prior to giving final consideration to disposing of the community bus; - (b) in the event of Council agreeing to dispose of the community bus in 3 (a) above, the necessary terms of agreement for the continuation of the community bus service.

 The Whitfords Community Bus was first proposed in 1979 by the Whitford Community Ratepayers & Recreation Association as a service to the community.
-An agreement was established between the Shire of Wanneroo, the WRRA and North Whitfords Estates, the Land and Property Developers.
+An agreement was established between the Shire of Wanneroo and North Whitfords Estates, the Land and Property Developers.
 North Whitfords Estates agreed to contribute \$15,000 to purchase the bus, with the City of Wanneroo paying to initially licence, insure and service the bus.

-The WRRA consists of nominated members from organised groups from the City's south-west ward.
+The WRRA consists of nominated members from organised groups from the City's southwest ward.
 The Association currently has representation from sporting clubs, scout groups, Independent Retirees Association, childcare and after school care operators and local school groups.
 The Association has existed for almost 30 years and has assisted community groups in providing recreational and leisure activities to its members and local ratepayers.